Have you noticed? Girls on the Autistic Spectrum.

 The problem can be that not all doctors who do diagnostic assessments are as up to date as they should be.
-They don’t realise that the diagnostic assessments themselves are weighted to the male ASC characteristics and that research is only just emerging that looks at the female ASC profile.
+They don’t realise that the diagnostic assessments themselves are weighted to the male autism characteristics and that research is still developing that looks at the female autism profile.
 (Gould and Ashton-Smith, 2011).

 But what do you really need to know.
 Here’s a short outline of SOME of the features to look out for in girls, and if you think a girl in your class may be on the autism spectrum, then seek advice from an autism specialist teacher or an Educational Psychologist, who will be able to guide you and parents through the process.
 But look out for the boys who are masking too as there is no female autism type, it’s just that we have not been looking for the children who mask.

 - Boys are often identified by their behaviour.
 When they cannot find the words to use, they use actions to make their needs known or in reaction to distressing situations.
 Whilst girls can also do this, often girls on the autistic spectrum can be more passive.
 They may internalize their distress and be more vulnerable to mental health issues.
 They may be withdrawn or ‘moody’ or just ignore the demands, rather than challenge them.

 - Girls may be extreme people pleasers or have no regard for the hierarchy of authority in school so can be seen as cheeky or rude, when they are just stating facts.
 Girls, like boys, can take language literally and so misunderstanding and confusion prevents them really ‘getting’ what is going on around them or what the teacher really means.
 Girls can also be incredibly articulate and clever in certain subjects.

 - If an autistic girl gets by by imitating the social behaviours of those around her she may not be able to discriminate what are appropriate and what behaviours are not.

 Social Communication and Interaction